hxy9243/hxy9243.github.io/source/_posts/2025-08-Building-a-School-Library-Assistant-with-FastMCP-and-DSPy-II.md

 # Final Thoughts

-Like HTTP web protocol, MCP is a powerful abstraction to connect services, capabilities, and functionalities to end users.
-It's reused a lot of concepts and even implementation from HTTP protocol.
+Like the HTTP web protocol, MCP is a powerful abstraction to connect services, capabilities, and functionalities to end users.
+It reuses a lot of concepts and even implementations from the HTTP protocol.
 There's nothing mysterious about it.
-With enough digging we can implement cool and interesting ideas around it.
+With enough digging, we can implement cool and interesting ideas around it.

 There's so much more to MCP security setup if we want to use this in production, think